Master Configuration Reference#

 enable_prometheus#

-Whether Prometheus is enabled.
-Defaults to false.
+Whether Prometheus endpoints are present.
+Defaults to true.

 logging#